The Mathematical Basics and the Results of the Theory of physical structures

 The complete classification of such geometries naturally includes all the pairs of the metric functions of the classification (2.7) -- (2.17), with $f^1(ij)=f^1(x_i,y_i,x_j,y_j)$, \ $f^2(ij)=f^2(z_i,t_i,z_j,t_j)$.
 For example, the combination of the functions (2.7) and (2.12), giving Euclidean plane and the simplectic plane:

 is a two-component metric function that defines one of the dimetric four-dimensional phenomenologically symmetric geometries of rank 4.
-The complete number of combinations, including the diagonal ones, is 65.
+The comp- \ lete number of combinations, including the diagonal ones, is 65.
 But it is possible there exist such dimetric geometries whose metric functions (7.3) are not such combinations.

 The classifications of some phenomenologically symmetric polymetric geometries of minimal rank, equal to 3, were given in \S3.
 Such geometries are defined in the space $R^s$ by an $s$-component metric function